Rednexie/discord-id/README.md

 Logs the ip addresses, id's and request times both to the console and a text file.

-Works with cross origin requests.
+Works with cross origin requests, CORS Requests are allowed.

 Provides both website and JSON API functionality.

 Works no matter if the user has got their new username or not(discord discriminator removal update)

+---

 # Endpoints